Serena Berman

-Serena Meredith Berman is an American actress, singer, and writer.
+Serena Berman is an American actress, writer and producer.
 She has done voice-over work for animated series and films.
-She played Elyon Brown on the T.V.
-Series W.I.T.C.H. as a teenager, and she has guest starred in shows such as Ned's Declassified School Survival Guide and Justice League (TV series).
+She voiced Elyon Brown in the Disney show W.I.T.C.H. as a teenager, and she has guest starred in shows such as Ned's Declassified School Survival Guide and Justice League.
 She appeared in the romantic comedy film Set It Up which stars Zoey Deutch and Glen Powell.

-Biography

-Serena began working as an actress from a young age.
-She grew up in Santa Monica, California.
-In her later teen years, Serena focused more closely on her studies at Harvard-Westlake School in Los Angeles, California, but did have a role in Just Peck.
-She studied acting at New York University, at the Tisch School of the Arts and has a B.F.A. in Drama.

 Career

-Serena appeared in 44 episodes of the Disney animated television series W.I.T.C.H. and created a small following for her character of Elyon Brown.
+Berman did 44 episodes of the Disney animated television series W.I.T.C.H. and created a small following for her character of Elyon Brown.
 As the voice of Elyon Brown, she was often a guest at various fan conventions.

 Berman also made appearances in Ned's Declassified School Survival Guide as Marty's sister Marva, and as Lucy van Pelt in both Lucy Must Be Traded, Charlie Brown and Charlie Brown's Christmas Tales.